JuliaDataReaders/DataReaders.jl/README.md

 ###Done:

+- Yahoo Finance daily DataReader (only one symbol at a time)
-- Support several symbols for Google (daily) DataReader - return as OrderedDict
+- Support several symbols for Google Finance daily DataReader - return as OrderedDict
-- Google daily DataReader (only one symbol at a time)
+- Google Finance daily DataReader (only one symbol at a time)

 ###ToDo: